 This indicates the percent of patients who suffered from a urinary tract infection.
 These infections may be linked to insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were prescribed antipsychotic drugs.
-While antipsychotic medications may be vital to many residents, it is important to confirm these medications are being used only where medically required.
-In some cases, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.
+This indicates the percentage of residents who were given antipsychotic drugs.
+While antipsychotic drugs may be helpful for many patients, it is important to confirm these drugs are being used appropriately.
+In some cases, high levels of antipsychotic drug use may indicate a facility is using these medications to control patient behavior.